 Pre-K & Preschool theme ideas for learning about St. Patrick’s Day.

-I collected lids from bottles to use as cutters for the children to cut gold coins out of play dough.
-You can buy small black plastic kettles at Halloween to use as the leprechauns’ pot of gold.
+Collect lids from bottles to use as cutters for the children to cut gold coins out of play dough.
+You can buy small black plastic kettles at Halloween or St. Patrick’s to use as the leprechauns’ pot of gold.
+Children can make the gold coins and place them in the kettles.

 We make the hat using a top hat style shape for the front (cut out of black paper), with a black band around the back.
 Children glue a yellow paper buckle and green shamrock to the front.